angelusualle/Skraper3/README.md

 Skraper 3 Application.
 Monitors websites for changes and alerts users through SMS and Email.

 ## Set up
-As per appsettings.json, ensur a AWSConfig.json file exists with AWS credentials:
+As per appsettings.json, ensure a AWSConfig.json file exists with AWS credentials:

 `
 {